With credit to Christopher Cousins and Michael Shepherd at the Bangor Daily News, here is our version of the timeline:

 May 29, 2018: A federal judge denied the GOP request for an injunction blocking RCV in the GOP primaries.
 And here's the federal court ruling.

-June 12, 2018: The people's veto on RCV prevails at the polls with about a 54% majority.
+June 12, 2018: Maine used RCV in primary elections for the first time.
+The people's veto on RCV prevailed at the polls with about a 54% majority.
 This means that RCV will be used in the general elections for federal office beginning in November, 2018, and in primary elections for state and federal office going forward.

-June 14, 2018: Ballots begin arriving in Augusta from around the state for the first central RCV count in Maine.
+June 14, 2018: Primary election ballots begin arriving in Augusta from around the state for the first central RCV count in Maine.
 Contests to be decided by RCV include the Democratic nominates for governor and for U.S. Congress in the 2nd District.

 The Maine State Law Library has compiled an excellent timeline tracing the recent history of ranked choice voting in Maine.